cesbit/pyleri/README.md

 - `pos`: Position where the parser had to stop. (when `is_valid` is `True` this value will be equal to the length of the given string with `str.rstrip()` applied)
 - `tree`: Contains the parse tree.
 Even when `is_valid` is `False` the parse tree is returned but will only contain results as far as parsing has succeeded.

-Let's take the example from Quick usage.
+Let us take the example from Quick usage.
 ```python
 node_result = my_grammer.parse('bye "Iris"')
 print(node_result.is_valid) # => False